isabella232/journeys.en/help/using/expression/collection-management-functions.md

 **Example 2:**

-Here we use the **count** function to check if there are push notification tokens in the collection.
+Here we use the **[!UICONTROL count]** function to check if there are push notification tokens in the collection.

    ```
    count(@{LobbyBeacon._experience.campaign.message.profile.pushNotificationTokens.all().token}) > 0